marketingwithaishay-star/NovaCore-AI-Consulting/README.md

-# NovaCore AI Consulting
+# 🚀 NovaCore AI Consulting

+A modern AI Consulting & Digital Transformation landing page designed and developed from scratch using WordPress and Elementor.

+---

-## Project Overview
+## 📌 Project Overview

-NovaCore AI Consulting is a fictional AI & Digital Transformation company developed as part of an internship assignment.
+NovaCore AI Consulting is a fictional company created as part of an internship assignment.
+The objective was to build a modern, responsive, and professional landing page that reflects the branding and services of an AI consulting business.

+---

-## Built With
+## ✨ Features

+- Modern Hero Section
+- Professional UI/UX
+- AI Consulting Branding
+- Services Showcase
+- Industries We Transform
+- Testimonials
+- FAQ Section
+- Contact CTA
+- Fully Responsive (Desktop, Tablet & Mobile)

+---

+## 🛠 Tools & Technologies

 - WordPress
 - Elementor